-In Reference [18], where the MSM was first introduced, the interaction between a 3 m length by 1 m diameter cylinder and a 1 m diameter sphere are used to determine optimal sphere parameters and verify the model.
-Collecting force and torque values at various separation distances and orientations provides invaluable insight into the ability of a model to replicate induced charge effects, 3D effects, and large distance behaviors.
-The same approach is implemented to verify the surface populated Multi Sphere Model and compare it to the three sphere model from the previous research.
-Using a set of Maxwell data that ranges to 20 m separation distance, the model in Figure 10 is generated, with parameters given in

-Table I. Note that in comparison with the setup outlined in Figure 9, choosing parameters for this three sphere model necessitates collecting a full sweep of Maxwell truth data, followed by a difficult to implement nonlinear fit.
+In [18], where the MSM was first introduced, the interaction between a 3-m length by 1-m diameter cylinder and a 1-m diameter sphere is used to determine optimal sphere parameters and verify the model.
+Collecting force and torque values at various separation distances and orientations provide invaluable insight into the ability of a model to replicate-induced charge effects, 3-D effects, and large distance behaviors.
+The same approach is implemented to verify the surface populated MSM and compare it with the three-sphere model from the previous research.
+Using a set of Maxwell3D data that ranges from cylinder-sphere contact to 20-m separation distance, the model in Fig. 10 is generated, with parameters listed in Table I. Note that in comparison with the setup shown in Fig. 9, choosing parameters for this three-sphere model necessitates

 Fig. 10.
-Multi Sphere Model parameters for cylinder geometry
+MSM parameters for cylinder geometry.